roshanis/10kings/chapter1_marthanda_varma_revised.md

 As a veteran of countless battles, I knew the look of a kingdom at war with itself.
 Travancore had been that once.
 The man I was about to meet had spent twelve years turning it into a state where only the most useful survived.
 He had done what we Marathas had boasted of but never achieved: he had forced Europeans to bow.

-"*Sahib*," whispered the guard assigned to escort me into the darbar, his voice carrying equal parts fear and pride, "you rode well at Colachel.
+"*Ayya*," whispered the guard assigned to escort me into the darbar, his voice carrying equal parts fear and pride, "you rode well at Colachel.
 But remember, here even heroes are tested.
 His Majesty measures every man for usefulness."

 ### The Court of Calculated Power